atlassian-labs/data-center-terraform/docs/docs/userguide/PREREQUISITES.md

 ### :material-aws: AWS CLI

 You need to have the AWS CLI tool installed on your local machine before creating the Kubernetes infrastructure.

-We recommend using AWS CLI version 2.
+!!! warning "Version 2"

+      Version 2 of the AWS CLI is required.
+If not using version 2 your experience may vary.

 1. Check if AWS CLI version 2 is already installed by running the following command:
     ```shell